Greece Moments Greece Moments

 Taverna To Rodino, Maltezana

-Authentic tavern in Maltezana.
-The boss Ismini is very nice and has created a place to linger with her husband in a green courtyard.
-We particularly liked the stuffed vine leaves, the fennel balls and the abundant house salad – the price was reasonable.
-There was dessert on the house.
+An authentic taverna in Maltezana.
+The owner Ismini is very welcoming and has created a lovely spot to relax, with her husband, in a green courtyard.
+We particularly enjoyed the stuffed vine leaves, the fennel balls and the generous house salad — all at a reasonable price.
+Dessert was on the house.

 Astypalea restaurants to Rodino Maltezana